digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

 	 - totalElements: the count of rows that need to be paged
  - sorting: an array containing the name of the field to sort and the direction, *asc* for ascendant or *desc* for descendant

-> Sorting on multiple fields is not directly supported but it can be obtained by defining an hidden field that aggregates the respective weight of the rows according to the fields to sort onto.
-Sorting can afterward be applied to this hidden field
+> Sorting on multiple fields is unsupported, but it can be obtained by defining a hidden field that aggregates the respective weight of the rows according to the fields to sort onto.
+Sorting can afterward be applied to this hidden field.

 The action fields descrivibed above are all handled by a specific reducer called `ListReducer` which we will focus on next.

 **Root reducer**

 The root reducer deals with both setting a message of the day and searching messages, on two pages (one for each channel).
-Therefore, it uses a `DefaultReducer` for the message of the day and a `ListReducer` for the messages search and the two are first accumulated and then split.
+Therefore, it uses a `DefaultReducer` for the message of the day and a `ListReducer` for the search.
+The two reducers' result go through accumulation first and then split.

     const rootReducer = combineReducers({
       [Actions.WELCOME.getReducerKey()]: accumulate(